avanwart/kommunity/README.md

 Next, open up Package Manager Console in Visual Studio and run:

 <pre>
-Add-Migration -Name NAMEOFMIGRATION -ProjectName DBMigrator -StartUpProjectName DBMigrator -ConnectionStringName DasKlubContext
+Add-Migration -Name NAMEOFMIGRATION -ProjectName DBMigrator -StartUpProjectName DBMigrator -ConnectionStringName DasKlubDBContext

+Update-Database -ProjectName DBMigrator -StartUpProjectName DBMigrator -verbose
 </pre>

 If the message: 'Unable to generate an explicit migration because the following explicit migrations are pending:' comes up then the previous migrations were not run.
 To run those: